tigressine/lion/docs/README.rst

 - hide class-related channels on a per-user basis
 - automatically assign permission roles

-Take a look at the installation procedure to get started, or learn how to contribute by following the links at the bottom of this page.
+Take a look at the installation procedure to get started, or learn how to contribute by following the link at the bottom of this page.

 installation
 ====